A realist view on the treatment of identical particles

 A basic feature of the considered realist interpretation is that a pointlike position is never among the properties of a quantum object.
 Rather these objects are extended.
 They are represented in the mathematical formalism by wavepackets of (Schr\"odinger) wave functions.
 The wavepacket $\psi(\bfitr)$ is not the probability amplitude of the behaviour of an ensemble of particles but is a real objective physical field, like a pulse of an electromagnetic wave.
 There is no wave-particle duality.
 The concept of the particle as the carrier of the pointlike effects is as dispensible as the ether was as a carrier of the electromagnetic waves.
 The size of the ``particle'' is just the extension of the wavepacket.
 The point particles of the Copenhagen interpretation are like the emperor's new clothes in Andersen's fairy tale, where it is the child who reveals: ``But he hasn't got anything on!''
 [5].

-The expression $|\psi(\bfitr)|^2\ud^3 r$ is, in appropriate physical situations, numerically equal to the probability that the wavepacket causes a physical effect in $\ud^3 r$ about the point $\bfitr$, whether detected or not [6].
+The expression $|\psi(\bfitr)|^2\ud^3 r$ is, in appropriate physical situations, numerically equal to the probability that the wavepacket causes a physical effect in $\ud^3 r$ about the point $\bfitr$, whether detected or not.
 The quantum object is like a cloud triggering thunder and lightning here and there, and $|\psi|^2\ud^3 r$ may be called an action probability.
 In this action the wavepacket acts as a whole.
 This is an additional property the wavepacket is endowed with, in order to take the quantum effects proper into account.
-It means that the wavepacket is an elementary region of space, with \emph{internal structurelessness}, representing one field quantum = one particle (or an integral number of quanta, see below).
-This in turn means that there are no self interactions: there are no parts of one and the same wavepacket that could interact with each other in any way.
+It means that the wavepacket is an elementary region of space, representing one field quantum = one particle (or an integral number of quanta, see below).
+This also means that there are no dynamical self interactions.

-Identical wavepackets are not always independent of each other but may become entangled when they overlap at some time in space.
-In the language of [1] they \emph{coalesce}.
+Identical as well as non-identical wavepackets are not always independent of each other but may become entangled when they overlap at some time in space.
 This is a manifestation of the fact that the wave function basically is a function in multiparticle configuration space, which entails nonlocal effects.

 Wavepackets representing Bose particles may \emph{condense} and form one single wavepacket, comparable to Einstein condensation.
 This wavepacket then represents an integral number of quanta.
 The condensation is conceived as a real physical process, but in no case does it mean that there are point particles that come to lie in one and the same wave function, like balls in a bag.